curlpipe/ox/README.md

 sudo dnf install ox
 ```

-You can also find an rpm file in the releases page
+You can also find an RPM file in the releases page

 #### Debian

-You can find a deb file in the releases page, which can be installed via dpkg:
+You can find a deb file on the releases page, which can be installed via dpkg:

 ```sh
 dpkg -i ox_version.deb